-FR245/HI245 History of Africa (4)-See HI245 course description offered by the history department; however, Francophone Studies Concentration credit is given when requirements (reading and papers) are completed in French.
+FR245/HI245 History of Africa (4)-See HI245 course description offered by the History Department; however, Francophone Studies Concentration credit is given when requirements (reading and papers) are completed in French.
 Department approval required in advance for French credit.

-FR491,492 Seminar in Quebec Studies I, II (2, 2)-In-depth study of a chosen area of politics, literature and culture in the Francophone world of Quebec.
-Students make several presentations.
+FR491,492 Seminar in Quebec Studies I, II (2, 2)-In-depth study of a chosen area of politics, literature and culture in Francophone Canada.
 Conducted in French.
 Repeatable for credit if topic is different.
 Prerequisites: FR311, FR313 or equivalent.
 (Every third year.
-Not offered 2004-2005.)
+Not offered 2005-2006.)

-FR493,494 Seminar in African Studies I, II (2, 2)-In-depth study of chosen areas of politics, literature and culture in the Francophone world of Africa.
-Students make several presentations.
+FR493,494 Seminar in African Studies I, II (2, 2)-In-depth study of chosen areas of politics, literature and culture in Francophone Africa.
 Conducted in French.
 Repeatable for credit if topic is different.
 Prerequisites: FR311, FR313 or equivalent.
 (Every third year.
-Not offered 2004-2005.)
+Offered 2005-2006.)